-Get ready to get your short-form digital media game on, because bite-sized video clips and mobile-ready images are here to stay!
+Get ready to get your short-form media game on, because bite-sized video clips and mobile-ready images are here to stay!
 According to the latest marketing strategy and trends report from HubSpot, short-form content is only going to keep getting more popular in 2023.
 In fact, a whopping 90% of global marketers plan to either maintain or increase their investment in short-form videos this year.

 That’s not surprising, as 66% of consumers reported short-form video to be the most engaging type of social media content in 2022.

-What Exactly Is Short-form Digital Media?
+What Is Short-form Media, Exactly?

-And yes, short-form digital media also includes photos that are sized for mobile phones with a vertical orientation (for stories) or square (for feeds) or horizontal (for Twitter, Facebook and LinkedIn).
+And yes, short-form digital media also includes photos that are sized for mobile phones with a vertical orientation (for stories) or square (for feeds) or horizontal (for Twitter, YouTube, Facebook and LinkedIn).
 The length of content really matters here.
-Consumers consider short-form videos to be 2.5 times more engaging than long-form videos.
+Fans consider short-form videos to be 2.5 times more engaging than long-form videos.

 Capturing and Creating Short-form Digital Media

 To create compelling and engaging short-form digital media, you won’t need any professional camera equipment, sound equipment or professional lighting.
 There’s no makeup, no hair and no catering.
 Today’s fans want immersion, authenticity and the feeling of being there.
 Polished and highly edited videos don’t resonate or engage as much as a first-hand snapshot that delivers a unique view or exclusive peek into an event, a player or other fans.
 Big marketing budgets don’t directly translate to big fan engagement.

 Short-form Video is Essential: Fans’ Media Consumption Has Shifted to Digital